 Why You Need a Project Closure Template

-So, why do we recommend you use our free project closure template?
 Project managers work hard to plan and execute their projects, but it’s important to not neglect the end.
-It’s as critical as every other part of the project, and needs the same amount of attention.
+It’s as critical as every other part of the project and needs the same amount of attention.
 Project closure, being the final phase of the project, is when all the documents have to be signed and finalized, all the reports delivered.
-Therefore, it’s crucial if your aim is to keep thorough documentation on your project.
+Therefore, our project closure template is crucial if your aim is to keep thorough documentation on your project.

 Ideally, you should follow a procedural checklist to close your project before you move on to the next assignment.
 That includes reviewing the lessons you’ve learned during the course of the project.
 What things would you do differently?
 What methods proved successful?

 Then, there are the approvals.
 You’ll need to get them for your stakeholders.
 They will need to literally sign off on a project, so get those signatures!
 There are also the contracts you’ve made with team members, contractors and vendors.
 You’ll need to make sure they’ve been properly fulfilled, and then close them out.
 You can’t move on from one project to another without having these items taken care of.

 Money is an important facet of the final stage of your project.
-You’ll need to make a list of the complete and final costs for the project to insure that you met your budget.
+You’ll need to make a list of the complete and final costs for the project to ensure that you met your budget.
 This is also when you’ll be making payments to team members, contractors and vendors—not to mention any services you used during the completion of the project.
 Make sure everyone is paid!